 Truth or Dare

 This is another classic yet very fun game.
-Everyone sits in a circle and in turn pick Truth or Dare.
-The group then picks a question or dare accordingly and the person has to do the dare or tell the truth.
+Everyone sits in a circle and in turn, picks Truth or Dare.
+The group then picks a question or dare accordingly, and the person has to do the dare or tell the truth.
 This is a very fun game, but it may require adult supervision, as kids can be crazy.

-Twister was my favorite board-type games so get a twister spinner and mat and start playing!
-You are out of the game if you fall or touch the ground, so its last man standing!
+Twister was my favorite board-type game, so get a twister spinner and mat and start playing!
+You are out of the game if you fall or touch the ground, so it's the last man standing!
 Another twist on this game is to put a blob of paint of the correct colour on each spot on the mat for a messy, slippy, funnier version of the classic game.

-Through the rest of the party, all games played should be team games, and should use the teams chosen.
+Throughout the rest of the party, all games played should be team games and should use the teams chosen.
 The job of the mole is to make sure his/her team loses.
-They should, however, try to avoid suspicion, as every 10 minutes all players will get a chance to guess who the mole is.
+They should, however, try to avoid suspicion; every 10 minutes, all players will get a chance to guess who the mole is.